AlgyJr/ios_guides/Custom-Views-Quickstart.md

 [viewcatalog]: https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/UIKitUICatalog/

-For example, in a news reading application we might want a standard component to display images with a caption with a consistent style on both the home page view controller as well the individual story view controller.
+For example, in a news reading application we might want a standard component to display images with a caption using a consistent style on both the home page view controller as well as the individual story view controller.
 This quickstart gives a recipe for making a custom view in Interface Builder and using it in another part of your application.